 - Use the space in drawers to fill with other belongings.

 - Continue to evenly distribute the heaviest items.
-Make sure these aren’t all place on the same end or side.
+Make sure these aren’t all placed on the same end or side.

 - Extremely heavy items like safes or tool boxes should be loaded in the center of the box.